Kubafqt/Snake-Sandbox/README.md

 After that I will add more new features for better gameplay experience and more sandbox elements.

-Other ideas to project: more snakes types, with some spells (much more OOP, better code readability and OOP patterns)
+Other ideas: more snakes types, with some spells (much more OOP, better code readability and OOP patterns)

 when I will get some more time, I will spend more time on my more interesting projects than some sandbox game